 The extreme point on the vertical axis is identified by figuring out how much of the good on that axis can be produced using all of the economy’s available resources.
 The extreme point on the horizontal axis is identified by figuring out how much of the good on the horizontal axis can be produced using all of the economy’s available resources.
 Once the extreme point on the vertical axis (for example) has been identified, other points can be identified by asking how much of that good must be given up in order increase production of the good on the horizontal axis by some discrete amount.
 The production possibilities frontier can be derived by identifying all the points that show the combinations of both goods that can be produced in the economy.

-8 If the slope of the production possibilities frontier is the same between any two points, what does this imply about costs?
+8 If the slope of the PPF is the same between any two points, what does this imply about costs?
 Explain your answer.

 A PPF slope that is the same between any two points implies that the opportunity cost of producing the two goods represented on the axes is constant.